tp12121212/purview_gui/README.md

    - Regex patterns are loaded from `regex_patterns.json`
    - Only strict multi-word keywords are used from the lexicon

-3. **Scan & Analyze** - Click to process documents
+3. **Scan & Analyze** - Click to process documents (regex and keyword matching run independently)

 4. **Review Results**
-   - Keyword hits are correlated to the nearest regex hit when both exist
+- Keyword hits are always returned independently of regex hits
-   - Fallback mode returns standalone regex hits and keywords
+- If regex hits exist, keyword results include the nearest regex (distance + name)
    - Results include document, position, and context snippet

 ---